OpenSocial/explorer/src/site/markdown/developer/getting-started.md

     $ mvn clean package

 3.)
 Refresh the projects in your Eclipse workspace.
 You should be able to right click on the opensocial-explorer-webcontent project and go to Properties -> File synchronization and see the synchronization settings for the web resources.

-4.)
+The first time you will have to enable File Synchronization in the project properties.

+4a.)
 Run the Jetty goal to start the server.
+Note:  In testing file synchronization with the Jetty web container did not work on Windows, see 4b.
+This is most likely do to Jetty locking the files on Windows.

     $ mvn clean package -P run

+4b.)
+On any OS, you can also configure Eclipse to launch the OpenSocial Explorer using Tomcat.
+This works on Windows, unlike the Jetty option.
+See above for details on how to configure a Tomcat debug environment in Eclipse.

 5.)
 Now any changes you make in the opensocial-explorer-webcontent project will be synchronized with the webapp directory Jetty is using.

  Contributing Code